Police begin enforcing controversial Arizona immigration measure

 The Obama administration battled the measure on the grounds that it interfered with federal immigration powers, and Arizona was expected to get limited help in enforcing the provision from the federal government.

-Amber Cargile, the spokeswoman in Phoenix for ICE, said U.S. Department of Homeland Security officials in Arizona had been told not to respond to police requests relating to immigration enforcement unless it met the government's priorities.
+Amber Cargile, the spokeswoman in Phoenix for the U.S. Immigration and Customs Enforcement agency, said U.S. Department of Homeland Security officials in Arizona had been told not to respond to police requests relating to immigration enforcement unless it met the government's priorities.

 Those include convicted criminals, individuals previously removed from the United States and recent border crossers, she said in a statement.